Western theater of the American Civil War: Wilson's Raid, Mobile Campaign, and Forrest's surrender (March-May 1865)

 Following the victory in Nashville, Maj.
 Gen. Thomas dispatched Maj.
 Gen. James H. Wilson to destroy the last remaining industrial infrastructure in the Confederate heartlands of Alabama and Georgia and Maj.
-Gen. Edward R. S. Canby to finally capture Mobile, which had remained in Confederate hands despite Admiral's Farragut's victory in Mobile Bay.
+Gen. Edward R. S. Canby to finally capture Mobile, which had remained in Confederate hands despite Admiral Farragut's victory in Mobile Bay.

 Wilson, commanding the cavalry corps of the Military Division of the Mississippi, launched a raid in late March into central Alabama with orders to destroy the remaining Confederate industry in the region, especially at Elyton (present-day Birmingham) and Selma.
 The only force remaining to resist Wilson was Nathan B. Forrest's cavalry force.
 Elyton fell to Union forces on March 29, before Forrest had time to concentrate his troops.
 A detachment led by Brig.
 General John T. Croxton destroyed the area's factories and on April 4 burned down the University of Alabama in Tuscaloosa.
 Selma was captured on April 2 following a battle, which was Forrest's final battle and defeat.
 After destroying Selma's factories and railroads, Wilson continued eastward towards Georgia.
 He had to capture the bridge across the Chattahoochee River at Columbus, Georgia, with a battle, then he continued on to Macon; here on April 21, he received word from Sherman to "desist from further acts of war and devastation until you hear that hostilities are renewed".